 The proposal site is within the Keighley Central Ward.
 Ward Councillors and local residents have been made aware of the application and have been given opportunity to submit written representations through notification letter, site notices and an advertisement in the press.
+A second round of publicity, including the posting of site notices and neighbour notification letters, was initiated on 6 February 2018 following the submission of further information/ revised proposals.

-In response to this publicity 19 written representations have been received 11 of which object to the application and 8 of which support the application.
+In response to this publicity 21 written representations have been received 13 of which object to the application and 8 of which support the application.
 Keighley Town Council have not commented upon the application.
 The Technical Report at Appendix 1 summarises the material planning issues raised in the representations and the appraisal gives full consideration to the effects of the development upon the Keighley Central Ward.